 How much sleep should I get?
 Sleep demystified.
 Basics n°5 about sleep

 You may be disappointed but this is not going to be easy.
-Just like the amount of food you need, the duration of sleep you will need is personal.
+As for the amount of food we need, the duration of sleep you will need is personal.
 Sleep need is related to a person’s activity, but also to genetics.
 For the same physical activity, people can take less than 6 hours of sleep while others will need 9+ hours.
-It is therefore impossible to set a standard duration.
-Everyone must determine their sleep needs.
+It is therefore impossible to set a standard duration and everyone must determine their sleep needs.

 Sleep needs vary across ages and are especially impacted by lifestyle and health.
-To determine how much sleep you need, it’s important to examine what factors of your own lifestyle are affecting the quality and quantity of your sleep then assessing how you respond to different amounts of sleep.
-Of course, the quality of your sleep will also impact how much time you need.
+To determine how much sleep you need, it's important to examine what factors of your own lifestyle are affecting the quality and quantity of your sleep and then assess how you respond to different amounts of sleep.
+Of course, your sleep quality will also impact the sleep duration you need to feel refreshed.

 But as you see on the graph it won’t suit everybody since there are exceptions.

-The easy way is to use the Circular ring.
-The ring will detect automatically your sleep cycle length, assess how you respond to your current sleep schedule by analyzing several parameters that reflect your energy such as your heart rate variability, your sleep quality, your time to fall asleep, your activity, etc… and recommend you the perfect time you need to sleep.
+The easy way is to use a tracker as the Circular ring.
+The ring automatically detects your sleep cycle length, assesses how you respond to your current sleep schedule by analyzing several biometrics and parameters that reflect your energy such as your heart rate variability, resting heart rate, your sleep quality, your time to fall asleep, your activities, etc... and recommend you the perfect duration you need to sleep.